UR91K/studio_project_manager/README.md

 cargo run --release -- --cli
 ```

 Use CLI mode for debugging or when you want to see log output directly.
+The log level is configurable in `config.toml`

 ### Testing with grpcurl